Activists say Syrian security forces abduct prominent dissident

 His brother Anwar al-Bunni, a human rights lawyer who was also a political prisoner for five years, said Akram had riled the authorities by publicly supporting a democratic alternative to the four-decade rule of the Assad family.

-"This regime has not been satisfied that it stole 20 years of Akram's life and the effect that left on his health," Anwar al-Bunni told Reuters on Sunday from Damascus.
-"We are trying to get medicine to him.
-He has a heart condition."
+"This regime has not been satisfied that it stole 20 years of Akram's life and the affect that left on his health," Anwar al-Bunni told Reuters on Sunday from Damascus.

-He said his brother, who is in his late 50s, had chosen to remain in Damascus despite the systematic persecution of dissidents since the uprising against al-Assad erupted with pro-democracy demonstrations in March 2011.
+He said his brother had opted to remain in Damascus despite the systematic persecution of dissidents since the uprising against al-Assad erupted with pro-democracy demonstrations in March 2011.

-Akram was among thousands of dissidents, opposition members and rebels whose name appeared on a Justice Ministry "terrorist list" that was leaked to an opposition news site two weeks ago, according to opposition sources.

-Those on the list, who include the opposition team who sat down this month with Assad's representatives at peace talks in Geneva, had their assets in Syria frozen.

 Activists and human rights organisation say tens of thousands of Syrians who peacefully protested against Assad have been arrested since the uprising began and the fate of many of them is unknown.

-Fighting in Syria has killed more than 140,000 people - more than 7,000 of them children - according to the British-based, pro-opposition Syrian Observatory for Human Rights, and is destabilising the country's neighbours
+Fighting in Syria has killed more than 140,000 people - more than 7,000 of them children - according to the Britain-based, pro-opposition Syrian Observatory for Human Rights, and is destabilising the country's neighbours

 DETENTION